sturrent/azure-cli-extensions/src/aks-net-diagnostics/README.md

 This extension is currently in **preview**.
 Features and commands may change in future releases.
 Use in production environments at your own discretion.

+## 🔍 Read-Only Analysis

+**This tool performs read-only analysis only** - it will not modify any resources or configurations in your AKS cluster or Azure environment.
+All diagnostics are performed by analyzing existing configurations and resources.

+## 🔐 Permission Requirements

+The diagnostic tool runs using **your Azure CLI credentials** and requires specific permissions to access cluster and network resources.
+Depending on your role assignments and the cluster's configuration:

+- Some diagnostic checks may be skipped if you lack sufficient permissions
+- The tool will clearly indicate which checks were skipped and what permissions are needed
+- For complete diagnostics, ensure you have read permissions on the cluster, network, compute, and private DNS resources

+**Recommended minimum permissions:**
+- `Microsoft.ContainerService/managedClusters/read`
+- `Microsoft.Network/*/read`
+- `Microsoft.Compute/*/read`
+- `Microsoft.Network/privateDnsZones/read`

 ## Features

 The `aks-net-diagnostics` extension analyzes multiple aspects of AKS cluster networking:

-- **DNS Resolution**: Validates CoreDNS configuration and host DNS settings
+- **DNS Resolution**: Validates VNET DNS configuration and private DNS zones (when configured for private clusters)
-- **Outbound Connectivity**: Tests cluster internet egress and validates firewall rules
+- **Outbound Connectivity**: Tests cluster internet egress and validates connectivity to required endpoints
-- **Load Balancer Health Probes**: Verifies Azure Load Balancer health probe configuration
 - **Network Security Groups (NSGs)**: Checks NSG rules affecting cluster communication
 - **Routes and Routing**: Analyzes route tables and custom routing configurations
 - **Private DNS Zones**: Validates private DNS zone configuration for private clusters